elastisys/compliantkubernetes/docs/compliance.md

 ## Compliance: The Engineering Perspective

 Translating legalese into code involves several steps.
 First a Compliance Officer will identify what regulations apply to the company.
 Based on those regulations, they will draft **policies** to clarify how the company should operate — i.e., run its daily business — in the most efficient manner while complying with regulations.
-To ensure the policies do not have gaps, are non-overlapping and consistent, they will generally follow an **information security standard**, such as ISO/IEC 27001, SOC 2 or PCI DSS.
+To ensure the policies do not have gaps, are non-overlapping and consistent, they will generally follow an **information security standard**, such as ISO/IEC 27001.
 Such information security standards list a set of **controls**, i.e., "points" in the organization where a process and a check needs to be put in place.

 The resulting policies need to be interpreted and implemented by each department.
 Some of these can be supported by, or entirely implemented by, technology.
 Compliant Kubernetes includes software to do just that, and thus, **Compliant Kubernetes addresses the needs of the infrastructure team.**